samjkennedy/Rasna/readme.md

 ### Everything is an expression

-In Bixbite, everything is an expression and so everything can be assigned.
+In Lazuli, everything is an expression and so everything can be assigned.
 This means instead of ternary expressions, an if expression can be assigned to a variable:

 ```javascript
 var i = if (x > y) 1 else 2